Kcav18/Final_Project/README.md

 Fiston Rugwiro is our team lead python and ETL responsible for getting us the data cleaned in otder to test.

-Brenton Ervin create data tables and oversee all documents for accuracy.
+Brenton Ervin is going to create a Entity relationship diagram with postgres and oversee all documents for accuracy.

 **Hypothesis